libresh/libre.sh/README.md

  - [mailinglist/forum](https://forum.indie.host/t/about-the-libre-sh-category/71)
  - [chat](https://chat.indie.host/channel/libre.sh)

-For paid support, just send an inquiry to libre.sh@indie.host.
+For paid support, just send an inquiry to support@libre.sh.

 All of this is hosted by libre.sh :)